 First, gather the tools and plants.
 You certainly need a base to work with.
 If you don’t have one, you can easily make it.
 Check out my previous post on how to make a sustainable wreath base.

 Then, cut the greens to roughly 25cm/10 inches long.
 As you can see, I used cedar branches.
 It can be any type of greens you have at home.
 Surprisingly, something like rosemary works well.
-Quick tip: grouping different plants together makes it easier to work with.
+A quick tip: grouping different plants together makes it easier to work with.

 Third, weave the stems through the wreath.
 I like to draw an imaginary line dividing the wreath in half.
 Then start working your way from the bottom toward the top.

 As you can see, the tips of the greens are pointing down.
-It is important that each piece overlaps others stems, so you can only see the beautiful greens.
+It is important that each piece overlaps other stems, so you can only see the beautiful greens.

 Once you reach the top, move on to the other side.
 Just like the other side, start from the bottom and work your way to the top.
 It is just like roofing: bottom to top!